zzottel/feed2red/README.md

 feed2red
 ========

-A Perl script to read Atom/RSS feeds and post them to Red Matrix channels
+A Perl script to read Atom/RSS feeds and post them to RedMatrix channels

 For news and support, please join the Red Forum at https://red.zottel.net/channel/feed2red .

+This script was originally written at a time when the RedMatrix didn't support adding RSS/Atom feeds as contacts.
+Today, if your hub admin has enabled that feature, you can just put the address of a feed into the upper left text box on the connections page and connect to a feed as if it was a RedMatrix member (read only, of course).

+So in many cases, you won't need feed2red.pl anymore.
+It has a lot of options, though, that let you do stuff you can't do with native feeds, like using the [share] or the [quote] tag, having current time or feed item creation time as post creation time, defining post expiration times etc.

 Requirements
 ------------